Two-dimensional binary transition metal nitride $M$N$_4$ ($M$ = V, Cr, Mn, Fe, Co) with a graphene-like structure and strong magnetic properties: Results and discussion

-The two-dimensional crystal field is another feature of $r$-$M$N$_4$ and $s$-$M$N$_4$ lattices.
-The planar crystal field in $s$-$M$N$_4$ or $r$-$M$N$_4$ has a squared or rectangle symmetry, which drives five suborbitals of 3$d$ metal to split in a special mode and then bring about distinctive electronic and magnetic phenomenons.
+This continuous adjustability of electronic structures is tightly related to the planar crystal field, which is another feature of $r$-$M$N$_4$ and $s$-$M$N$_4$ lattices.
+The planar crystal field in $s$-$M$N$_4$ or $r$-$M$N$_4$ has a square or rectangle symmetry, which drives five suborbitals of 3$d$ metal to split in a special mode and then bring about distinctive electronic and magnetic phenomenons.
 For 3$d$ metal atom in $r$-$M$N$_4$ and $s$-$M$N$_4$, because of no atom in their extension directions of d$_{z^2}$ and d$_{x^2-y^2}$ orbitals, there is no or little hybridization between the two suborbitals and N 2$p$ orbitals.
 In particular, the d$_{z^2}$ orbital is an almost isolated orbital.
 We take $r$-CoN$_4$ as an example to address this.
-In Fig. \ref{dxy-spxpy-dos}, the energy ranges of Co d$_{z^2}$ and d$_{x^2-y^2}$ states have small overlap to the range of N 2$p$ states and the density of state of d$_{z^2}$ orbital is localized in a narrow energy scope and take on a sharp peak.
+In Fig. \ref{diff-Charg}(e), the energy ranges of Co d$_{z^2}$ and d$_{x^2-y^2}$ states have small overlap to the range of N 2$p$ states, and the density of state of d$_{z^2}$ orbital is localized in a narrow energy scope and takes on a sharp peak.

-Moreover, the $r$-FeN$_4$ and $s$-CoN$_4$ sheet are ferromagnetic two-dimensional materials with single-atom thickness.
-To clarify the magnetism in the ground state of $r$-$M$N$_4$ and $s$-$M$N$_4$ systems, we compute the energies in their ferromagentic (FM) state and two antiferromagnetic (AFM) states.
-The two antiferromagnetic orders (AFM-I and AFM-II) for $r$-$M$N$_4$ and $s$-$M$N$_4$ systems are sketched in Fig. \ref{orders}(b), (c) and (e), (f).
-The energy calculations manifest that $r$-FeN$_4$ and $s$-CoN$_4$ are ferromagnetic in the ground states and $r$-CoN$_4$ is nonmagentic, while others are antiferromagnetic.
-For $r$-FeN$_4$ and $s$-CoN$_4$, the energies in FM, AFM-I, and AFM-II orders are listed in Tab. \ref{energy-mom}.
-On account of the large local moment and weak quantum fluctuation in $r$-$M$N$_4$ and $s$-$M$N$_4$ lattices, we can use Ising model to describe the magnetic interactions in them, and the expressions is